All Episodes

 We'll get to that in a minute.

-This health care business seriously is going to occupy Washington and the country throughout the month of August.
+This healthcare business, seriously, is going to occupy Washington and the country throughout the month of August.

-Everybody at home has an option, and as more and more people find out the truth, it's gonna be tougher.
+And as more and more people find out the truth, it's going to be tougher.

 Now, the Heritage Foundation has the latest digestible data from the whole 1,200-page health care insurance bill being contemplated, like the notion that as many as 88 million Americans may have to change insurance providers involuntarily.